-When it was discovered at the age of 10 that Fatima Rodrigues had an IQ of 55-60, she was either ignored or ridiculed by people of her locality in Kurla; seven years later, Fatima took part in the Special Olympics in Los Angeles and won a bronze, and now the same people are falling over each other to lavish praise on her
+Fatima Rodrigues had an IQ of 55-60 and she was either ignored or ridiculed by people of her locality; seven years later, Fatima wins bronze in the Special Olympics in Los Angeles

 Ever since 17-year-old Fatima Rodrigues won a basketball bronze medal at the recently concluded Special Olympic World Summer Games 2015 in Los Angeles, she and the circular piece of metal have been inseparable.
 She sleeps with the medal, carries it to her school everyday, and keeps it in her pocket for the rest of the day.